 An unlawful non-citizen who has been detained may apply for a bridging visa which, if granted, has the effect of releasing them from detention (usually pending consideration of the grant of a substantive visa) (s 196(1)(c) Migration Act).
-Where an eligible non-citizen in immigration detention applies for a Bridging visa (Class E), and the minister does not make a decision within two working days to either grant or refuse it, the non-citizen is taken to have been granted a Bridging visa at the end of that period and must be released from detention (s 75(1)).
+Where an eligible non-citizen in immigration detention applies for a bridging visa (class E), and the minister does not make a decision within two working days to either grant or refuse it, the non-citizen is taken to have been granted a bridging visa at the end of that period and must be released from detention (s 75(1)).

-It is also possible to apply for a Bridging visa on the basis that the non-citizen needs to be out of detention (e.g. to sell a car or furniture or a business) prior to leaving the country and no substantive visa is involved.
-A person refused a Bridging visa has a right to seek review of the decision directly to the Administrative Appeals Tribunal (AAT), and the AAT must decide the application within seven working days, or longer, by agreement with the applicant (see “Time limits for lodging review”).
+It is also possible to apply for a bridging visa on the basis that the non-citizen needs to be out of detention (e.g. to sell a car or furniture or a business) prior to leaving the country and no substantive visa is involved.
+A person refused a bridging visa has a right to seek review of the decision directly to the Administrative Appeals Tribunal (AAT), and the AAT must decide the application within seven working days, or longer, by agreement with the applicant (see “Time limits for lodging review”).

-Bridging visas are different from Substantive visas; the former keeps a non-citizen “lawful” until the latter is granted.
+Bridging visas are different from substantive visas; the former keeps a non-citizen “lawful” until the latter is granted.
 Bridging visas cannot be applied for in “immigration clearance” (i.e. at the airport or port of arrival).

 Where a permanent resident is serving a term of imprisonment the question of deportation or, far more likely, cancellation (including mandatory cancellation under section 501(3A) and removal is usually considered shortly before release.
-Should cancellation and removal not be arranged to coincide with the date of release, a person, on being released, must be held in immigration detention if cancellation has occured and there is no right of release (s 501F).
+Should cancellation and removal not be arranged to coincide with the date of release, a person, on being released, must be held in immigration detention if cancellation has occurred and there is no right of release (s 501F).